Small and non standard fields

 Alfonso et al. addressed the problem of absolute small field dosimetry by presenting formalism for the dosimetry of small and composite fields.
 The concept of two new intermediate calibration fields was introduced: (i) a static machine-specific reference field for those modalities that cannot establish conventional reference conditions and (ii) a plan-class specific reference field closer to the patient-specific clinical fields thereby facilitating standardization of composite field dosimetry.

 On-going IAEA/AAPM work on small field dosimetry

 The IAEA and AAPM have formed a working group on small field dosimetry whose remit is to produce a Code of Practice based on the Alfonso formalism.
-At the moment the Code is in draft form but it is expected to be published soon.
+As of February 2015, the Code is in draft form but it is expected to be published soon.